jeremy-miller/getting-started-with-haskell/README.md

-# getting-started-with-haskell-exercises
+# Getting Started With Haskell Exercises
-Solutions to exercises from "Getting Started with Haskell" book
+Solutions to exercises from [Getting Started with Haskell](https://www.manning.com/books/get-programming-with-haskell).